 Repeat business can multiply the value of each customer you gain.
 Develop strategies for extending sales offers to customers after their original purchase.

-Map out your customer’s lifetime journey and identify points in their experience where it makes logical sense to extend them an additional offer.
+Map out your customer’s lifetime journey and identify points in their experience where it makes sense to extend an additional offer.
 For instance, your newest product launch may appeal to customers who have previously purchased a specific product.
-Use incentives such as loyalty discounts to increase the appeal of your offers.
+Use incentives, such as loyalty discounts, to increase the appeal of your offers.

-Automating routine tasks can increase the efficiency of your operations and reduce the number of labor hours you need to pay for.
+Automating routine tasks can increase the efficiency of your operations and reduce the number of labor hours you need.
 Outsourcing can also reduce your labor costs.

-This in turn can allow you to employ just-in-time (JIT) inventory strategies, which directly align supplier orders with production schedules, reducing warehousing costs.
+This in turn can allow you to employ inventory strategies that directly align supplier orders with production schedules (e.g. just-in-time method), reducing warehousing costs.
 Compare different shipping options to make sure you’re using the most cost-efficient method.

 Create an emergency cash fund to pre-empt potential disruptions.
-Optimize your business credit score so that you can qualify for financing when you need it.
-Consider whether you should apply for a business line of credit or short-term loan to sustain your company until you’re on better financial footing.
+Additionally, optimize your business credit score so you can qualify for financing when you need it.

-Monitor Your Financial Health to Maximize Your Profits
+Monitor the Financial Health of Your Company to Maximize Profits

-Using a business health checklist like the one presented here will help position you to identify any financial warning signs and take corrective measures before they escalate.
+Using a company financial health checklist like the one presented here will help position you to identify any financial warning signs and take corrective measures before they escalate.
 This can help you maintain healthy profit margins and avoid cash-flow crunches.

 If your company is facing an imminent financial emergency, consider seeking financing assistance.
-Read our blog to learn more about small business financing options, or fill out our no-obligation online application to find out what types of financing you may qualify for.
+Read our blog to learn more about small business financing options, or fill out our no-obligation online application to find out the types of financing for which you may qualify.